gpospelov/qt-mvvm/examples/nodeeditor/README.md

 ### `ConnectableItem, ConnectableView and ConnectableItemController`

 The `ConnectableItem` is a base class for all items representing nodes.
-Doesn't have own visual representation.
+Doesn't contain presentation-related details (color, shape parameters, etc).
 Serves as a building block for `SampleModel`.
 The `ConnectableView` is a counterpart of `ConnectableItem` on the graphics scene.
-The `ConnectableItemController` provides updates of the view's position/appearance on the graphics scene when the underlying item changes.
+The `ConnectableItemController` provides updates of the `ConnectableView`'s position/appearance on the graphics scene when the underlying `ConnectableItem` changes.
 Similarly, it provides an update of the item's properties while the view is moved on the scene by the user.

 ### `NodePort, NodeConnection and NodeController`